gclen/mitre-ads-notebook-templates/README.md

 # mitre-ads-notebook-templates
-Jupyter notebook templates for describing the [MITRE ATT&amp;CK techniques](https://attack.mitre.org/) using Palantir's [Alerting and Detection Strategy framework](https://github.com/palantir/alerting-detection-strategy-framework)
+Jupyter notebook templates for describing the [MITRE ATT&amp;CK techniques](https://attack.mitre.org/) using Palantir's [Alerting and Detection Strategy framework](https://github.com/palantir/alerting-detection-strategy-framework).
+It also correlates each technique with any relevant [Sigma rules](https://github.com/Neo23x0/sigma).

 ### Usage